 The East Cambridgeshire Neighbourhood Watch Association covers East Cambridgeshire District.
 It encourages the setting up of Neighbourhood Watch Schemes and assists the police in distributing information to the schemes.
 The Association is run by the co-ordinators of the various schemes throughout the District and holds regular meetings within the Council Chamber at Ely.
 All members of the schemes are invited and encouraged to attend.
 The chairman is Mr Stan Geering and the secretary is:

 Mr Kevin Evans, 11 King Edgar Close, Ely, CB6 1DP

 Tel: 01353 614892

-Alternatively information can be obtained from the national Neighbourhood Watch website and from the East Cambs Neighbourhood Watch Association website
+Information can be obtained from Kevin Evans or alternatively from the national Neighbourhood Watch website and from the East Cambs Neighbourhood Watch Association website

 For details of the role of Neighbourhood Watch Coordinator please access the document below: